GTK-THANGELLA-17/Movie-Pulse/BACKEND_DEPLOYMENT_README.md

-# MoviePulse Backend Deployment Guide
+# Audience-Pulse Backend Deployment Guide

 ## Overview
-This guide covers the complete setup and deployment of the MoviePulse backend API using Node.js, Express, and MongoDB.
+This guide covers the complete setup and deployment of the Audience-Pulse backend API using Node.js, Express, and MongoDB.

 ## Prerequisites
 - Node.js (v18 or higher)